What is a 403b Plan?

 To be able to contribute to a 403b, you must work at a nonprofit, public school, or a church.
 You cannot set the plan up yourself — It must be set up by your employer.
 If you are eligible to make contributions to a 403b, you must be aware of the tax laws each year.

-As of 2019, if you are under 50 years of age, you can contribute up to $19,000 each year.
+In 2021, if you are under 50 years of age, you can contribute up to $19,500.
+(The limit was the same for 2020.)
 If you are over 50 years of age, you can make another contribution.
 This contribution is called a catch-up contribution.
-It is a separate contribution for people over 50 to contribute $6,000 more each year.
+It is a separate contribution for people over 50, allowing them to contribute $6,500 more each year.

 There is a second provision that enables employees of any age to contribute an extra $3,000 per year.
 There are limits to this contribution, though.
 First, to qualify, you need to have been contributing to the plan for at least 15 years.
 Second, there is a lifetime limit of $15,000 for this catch-up contribution.